jidongxiao/CSCI1200-DataStructures/labs/memory_debugging/README.md

 **You will receive no credit if you do not follow the above restrictions.**

-**To receive credit for this checkpoint**: Fix buggy_lab4.cpp so that it successfully prints out the average and smallest number for a given set of data and is free of all memory errors and leaks on your local machine.
+**To receive credit for this checkpoint**: Fix buggy_lab.cpp so that it successfully prints out the average and smallest number for a given set of data and is free of all memory errors and leaks on your local machine.
-Submit buggy_lab4.cpp on Submitty and verify that there are no memory errors there as well and show a mentor or TA both results.
+Submit buggy_lab.cpp on Submitty and verify that there are no memory errors there as well and show a mentor or TA both results.
 Also explain to a mentor TA what you added or modified in the program to resolve all memory errors.